-Accept help– Support from friends and family with household chores and other daily tasks can give you more time to care for your loved one.
+Accept help – Support from friends and family with household chores, errands, and other daily tasks can give you more time to care for your loved one.

 Supporting your partner

 Sometimes you might feel helpless or unsure about how to help your loved one through these tough times.
-Here are a few suggestions you might find beneficial:
+Here are a few suggestions you might find helpful: